Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 Desember 2025 14.31.58 UTC
+- WIB: Jumat, 12 Desember 2025 15.41.46 UTC
-- WITA: Jumat, 12 Desember 2025 15.31.58 UTC
+- WITA: Jumat, 12 Desember 2025 16.41.46 UTC
-- WIT: Jumat, 12 Desember 2025 16.31.58 UTC
+- WIT: Jumat, 12 Desember 2025 17.41.46 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: nature
+Kategori: success